Banknotes of the Romanian leu: 1991–1992 issue

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 These banknotes were released due to the fact that Romania did not change its socialist coat of arms until the Constitution of 1991 was introduced in September 1992.
 Following this, these banknotes continued to circulate with the later 1992-93 versions of these banknotes in parallel and were treated the same.
 Surprisingly, they lost more value than the socialist banknotes during their existence.